Boris Rodos: Biography

 Rodos was the son of a Jewish tailor from Melitopol, Russian Empire.
 Reputedly, he left school at the age of 11, possibly because his education was disrupted by the February Revolution.
 As an office worker in Melitopol, he joined Komsomol (the Young Communist League) but was expelled in 1930 for attempted rape.
 He joined the Communist Party of the Soviet Union in 1931 and, around the same time, became an officer of the OGPU in Ukraine.

 He was transferred to a minor post in NKVD headquarters in Moscow in May 1937, after the mass arrests of NKVD officers ordered by Nikolai Yezhov.
 In December 1938, after Yezhov had been dismissed and replaced by Lavrenty Beria, Rodos was promoted to the rank of Lieutenant and appointed Deputy Head of the NKVD Investigation Department.

 One of the first prisoners interrogated by Rodos was a fellow officer, Pyotr Zubov, who was arrested for bungling an attempted coup against the King of Yugoslavia.
 Rodos smashed his knees with a hammer in a failed attempt to force a confession out of him.
 Zubov was later cleared and returned to work as a foreign agent, but needed a walking stick because of his injuries.

 In the spring and summer of 1939, Rodos was in charge of interrogating his former superior, Yezhov, who said at his subsequent trial that during his first interrogation "they beat me up horribly" - but who subsequently did not need to be tortured because he was so terrified that he signed everything he was told to sign.
-Rodos interrogated and tortured the heads of the Ukrainian communist party and government, Vlas Chubar and Stanislav Kosior, and the former head of the Komsomol, Alexander Kosarev, and was part of the team who took over the interrogation and torture of Isaac Babel in September 1939.
+Rodos interrogated and tortured the heads of the Ukrainian communist party and government, Vlas Chubar and Stanislav Kosior, and the former head of the Komsomol Alexander Kosarev, and was part of the team who took over the interrogation and torture of Isaac Babel in September 1939.
+Kosarev's deputy Valentina Pikina was allegedly raped by Rodos and Lev Shvartzman during an interrogation.

 In February 1940, he was assigned to beat a confession out of Robert Eikhe, who had been convicted and sentenced to death, but was protesting his innocence.
 Rodos gave him a prolonged beating, and gouged out one of his eyes, but could not break him.

 In March 1940, after the Soviet invasion of Poland, Rodos was sent to direct the deportation of Poles from Lviv, for which he was promoted in 1941 to the rank of major.
-In 1941, he interrogated the former People's Commissar for armaments, Boris Vannikov, whom he threw on the floor and jumped on, shouting 'Tell all, tell all.'
+In 1941, he interrogated the former People's Commissar for armaments Boris Vannikov, whom he threw on the floor and jumped on, shouting 'Tell all, tell all.'
 Interrogating General Kirill Meretskov in 1941, he broke one of his ribs; Meretskov survived to give evidence at Rodos's trial in 1956.
 In 1943 he was promoted to the rank of Colonel.